jimasp/behave-vsc/README.md

     ├── behave.ini
     ├── environment.py
     ├── features/
+    │   ├── a.feature
+    │   ├── storage_features
+    │   │   └── db.feature
+    │   └── web_features
-    │   └── my.feature
+    │       └── page.feature
     └── steps/
+          ├── shared_steps.py
+          ├── storage_steps/
+          │   └── db.py
+          └── web_steps/
-        └── steps.py
+              └── page.py
     ```

-  - Example 3 - feature folder contains multiple imported `steps` folders.
-Note that all steps folders must be called `steps` if you want step navigation to work:
+  - Example 3 - steps-with-feature, the feature folder contains multiple imported `steps` folders.
+Note that all steps folders must be called `steps` if you want step navigation to work (if you cannot change all the folder names to `steps`, then a messier option for step navigation is to use the `stepLibraries` extension setting and nominate every steps folder individually):

     ```text
     my-project/
     └── features
-        ├── my.feature
         ├── steps
         │   ├── __init__.py
         │   └── shared_steps.py